 I have two invitations for you to consider.
 Both are free.

 If your learner has been formally evaluated, perhaps you already know that reading is falling apart at the letter-recognition level (sound-symbol association).
-Whether you’re a teacher, parent, or specialist in reading, if that’s true for you, I encourage you to sign up for The Letter Sounds Made Simple TRAINING & TEST DRIVE.
+Whether you’re a teacher, parent, or specialist in reading, if that’s true for you, I encourage you to watch The Letter Sounds Made Simple TRAINING & TEST DRIVE.
 It’s a free online video training that includes a downloadable, printable sample lesson of the LSMS program.

 Yes, the program ticks all of those required boxes for structured literacy that we discussed earlier.
 It’s also multisensory.
 It’s also very easy to implement.
 It also leaves struggling readers reading with accelerated confidence in a very short time.

 To see if it’s actually a good fit for YOUR learner, take it out for a spin, for free.
 Don’t worry if the sample lesson turns out to be TOO simple for your struggling reader.
 Remember, the program starts off easy (systematic).
 Each lesson builds upon the letters and letter combinations that your learner mastered in the prior lessons (cumulative).
-You can learn more about it here.
+Find The Letter Sounds Made Simple TRAINING & TEST DRIVE here.

-If, on the other hand, you already know that your learner struggles with phonemic awareness (which we need to develop BEFORE letter recognition), OR you’d like to dig deeper and identify what’s REALLY holding your learner back (in reading and beyond), please sign up for the free training, Looking at Learning Differences Differently.
+If, on the other hand, you already know that your learner struggles with phonemic awareness (which we need to develop BEFORE letter recognition), OR you’d like to dig deeper and identify what’s REALLY holding your learner back (in reading and beyond), please watch Looking at Learning Differences Differently (also free).
 Once you have a better understanding of what to look for, you’ll have a chance to make the next big step in your learner’s journey forward.

 Whichever direction you choose, if you have questions, please don’t hesitate to connect with me here.